 Bruno Rodrìguez Parrilla, Cuba’s Minister for External Relations, later told me that he and his colleagues had never before realized that senior Cuban exiles could be their best advocates.
 Although we discussed an initiative to establish an intra-Cuban dialogue across the Florida straits, the 2016 elections in the United States rendered that thought infeasible.

+At some point, President Biden is likely to end President Trump’s punitive policies, but that will not solve the underlying problem.
 Going forward, U.S. policy toward Cuba must engage those in the exile community who are willing to reconsider the future of the island.
 This could be done by encouraging the Vatican to sponsor such a dialogue.
 While it will be contentious, at least at first, it could lead to changes in tone that would not be possible through government-to-government talks between the U.S. and Cuba.
 It could even lessen the hostility expressed by Cuban exiles toward Cuba.
 In other words, such a dialogue could end the unresolved civil war, lead to normal relations between the United States and Cuba, and lay the groundwork for Cuba’s economic recovery.

 [ii] http://www.granma.cu/cuba-covid-19/2020-07-16/titulo-diaz-canel-sobre-nuevas-medidas-cuba-vuelve-a-estar-retarda-pero- contamos-con-una-historia-lo-suficientemente-grande-e-inspiradora-para-ir-a-la-pelea-16-07-2020-18-07-49